Collecting Prosody in the Wild: A Content-Controlled, Privacy-First Smartphone Protocol and Empirical Evaluation: Introduction

 Moreover, much research on "in-the-wild" speech has relied on collecting and storing raw audio recordings \cite{weidmanNotHearingHappiness2020, khorramPRIORIEmotionDataset2018}.
-However, this practice raises significant privacy and ethical concerns about data because voice data contains rich personal identifiable information \cite{pohlhausenPrivacypreservingConversationAnalysis2026}.
+However, this practice raises significant privacy and ethical concerns because raw recordings may reveal speaker characteristics and contextual information beyond the intended research signal \cite{jessenForensicPhonetics2008,pohlhausenPrivacypreservingConversationAnalysis2026}.
 To mitigate these risks, recent work has shifted towards on-device processing where raw audio never leaves the user's device and prosodic features are extracted locally, creating a promising avenue for privacy-respectful research \cite{zhouOnDeviceSpeechFiltering2024, peplinskiFRILLNonSemanticSpeech2021}, but it also restricts validation and analysis choices, increasing the importance of careful study design and empirical analysis of the prosodic signal.

 Here, we address the challenges of prosody-semantics confounds and privacy protection by introducing and empirically evaluating a content-controlled, privacy-first smartphone protocol for collecting prosodic speech data in the wild.
-The protocol standardizes speech content using validated, standardized read-aloud sentences, performs acoustic feature extraction on the device using OpenSMILE, immediately deletes raw audio, and transmits feature-level data only.
+The protocol standardizes speech content using validated, standardized read-aloud sentences, performs acoustic feature extraction on the device using openSMILE, immediately deletes raw audio, and transmits feature-level data only.
 We implemented this protocol in a large smartphone panel study (N = 560; 9,877 recordings) and evaluated participant compliance, data quality, and the characteristics of the resulting prosodic features.
-As validation, we use the extracted features to classify speaker sex and to predict concurrently assessed momentary affect (valence, arousal), thereby empirically characterizing the magnitude of signal that can be extracted with this framework.
+As validation, we use the extracted features to predict self-reported speaker sex and concurrently assessed momentary affect (valence, arousal).
 Our contribution is a reproducible, field-ready protocol for controlled, privacy-preserving speech data collection, along with evidence-based insights into its practical capabilities.